SUPLA/ESP8266/sonoff_dual/readme.txt

 - Connect to WiFi called „SUPLA-ESP8266” from any computer with a wireless network card and Internet browser.
 - Open access page: http://192.168.4.1
 - Enter user name and password to the WiFi through which the device will get Internet access.
-- Enter Server address, Location ID and Location Password, which will be provided once you sign in at cloud.supla.org
+- Enter Server and e-mail address, which will be provided once you sign in at cloud.supla.org